What does an Investment Banker Do?

 • Junior Bankers – create supporting materials and analyses used to ‘Pitch’ clients for new business and for ‘Live Deal’ execution.

-As you can see above, what Investment Bankers do in each role is slightly different.
+As you can see above, what Investment Banker

 In the coming sections, we’ll dig deeper into the roles and responsibilities at each level.